ckck22/snap-fridge/README.md

 This project transforms your refrigerator inventory into personalized language learning content.
 By leveraging **Computer Vision** to identify objects and **Generative AI (LLM)** to create context-specific sentences, it bridges the gap between the physical world and language education.

-It features an **On-demand Caching System** to optimize performance, reduce latency, and minimize API costs.
+It features an **On-demand Caching System** to optimize performance and a **Gamified Spaced Repetition System** to encourage retention.

 ---